molily/molily.de/_posts/2020-11-21-testing-angular.md

 Again we use Spectator’s `createComponentFactory`.
 This time, we replace the child Components with fakes using ng-mocks’ `MockComponents` function.

 Then we use Spectator’s `mockProvider` function to create a fake `FlickrService`.
 Under the hood, this works roughly the same as our manual `fakeFlickrService`.
-It creates an object with a spy method.
+It creates an object with spy methods.

 In a `beforeEach` block, the Component is created.